Sea to Summit Trash Dry Sack

 The Trash Dry Sack can easily be clipped to a vehicle, camper or table – handy so you can keep your camp kitchen tidy like the pros.

-As well as overland style travel, we’ve tried this bag out on hikes and camping trips in boats, canoes and kayaks – it’s a good size and weight to work well for them all.
+As well as overland style travel, we’ve tried the Sea to Summit Trash Dray Sack on hikes and camping trips in boats, canoes and kayaks and it’s a good size and weight to work well for them all.